Qualities that improve a freelance translator's chances of success

 Certain personality traits, i.e. self-discipline, self-reliance, independence, drive and perseverance – to name but a few – are vital in determining whether you become a successful self-employed translator.

-Being a freelance translator requires a certain mindset.
+Being a freelance translator requires a certain mindset and entrepreneurial skills.
 You have to be able to work on your own, to self-motivate, to make a plan and stick to it, in short, to be your own boss.

 Are you someone who needs other people to tell you what to do, when and how to do it?
 Then a career in freelance translation is not for you.